Fr. Simon Gaine's book, now out in paperback.

-There are no taught graduate courses available to Graduate Visiting Students, however, you can follow the curriculum of an undergraduate..
+There are no taught graduate courses available to Graduate Visiting Students, but you can follow the curriculum of an undergraduate.

 Our visiting students are normally accommodated in nearby houses equipped for self-catering, but eat many of their meals at a nearby Hall of the University.

-Many Visiting Students come from our US partner colleges, but we are enthusiastic to hear from suitably qualified students, undergraduate and postgraduate, from major universities globally who share an affinity with our ethos.
+Many Visiting Students come from our US partner colleges, but we are keen to hear from suitably qualified students, undergraduate and postgraduate, from major universities globally who share an affinity with our ethos.